University of Melbourne: Former campuses

-Organisation and administration

-Governance
+Governance and structure

+University Council

 Governance of the university is grounded in an act of parliament, the University of Melbourne Act 2009.
 The peak governing body is the "Council" the key responsibilities of which include appointing the vice-chancellor and principal, approving the strategic direction and annual budget, establishing operational policies and procedures and overseeing academic and commercial activities as well as risk management.
 The chair of the council is the "chancellor".
 The "academic board" oversees learning, teaching and research activities and provides advice to the council on these matters.
 The "committee of convocation" represents graduates and its members are elected in proportion to the number of graduates in each faculty.

 The University of Melbourne's operations are governed through a hierarchy of delegations framework.
 A 13-member council is the university's governing body.
 It establishes the university's council, determines its core functions, and allows the university to enact subordinate legislation through statutes and regulations.
 Under legislative elements associated with the council, university policies exist as a formal statement of principle to regulate university operations.
 Under university policies, university processes exist to support workplace agreements, policy, and relevant legislation by noting day-to-day operation tasks and activities to be performed by staff.

+Academic Board

 The academic board is held responsible to the council for quality assurance in activities such as the maintenance of high standards in teaching, research and learning.
 The University of Melbourne Executive is the university's principal management committee.
 The university consists of academic and administrative structures.
 University leadership encompasses the chancellor, vice-chancellor and senior executives, who are responsible for the strategic vision of the university.

-Endowment
+Faculties and departments

+As of 2019 University of Melbourne is divided into nine faculties, which encompass all major departments of both research and teaching, as follows: